apache/airflow/docs/apache-airflow-providers-google/operators/cloud/datafusion.rst

 Sensors
 ^^^^^^^

-When start pipeline is triggered asynchronously sensors may be used to run checks and verify that the pipeline in in correct state.
+When start pipeline is triggered asynchronously sensors may be used to run checks and verify that the pipeline is in correct state.

 :class:`~airflow.providers.google.cloud.sensors.datafusion.CloudDataFusionPipelineStateSensor`.